East Elysium

 East Elysium is a Montenegrin and German alternative progressive band.

 History

 In December 2009, East Elysium was formed in Nikšić Montenegro.
 The band was initiated by Milutin Radonjic, Danilo Vuletić, and Vesna Anastasia Božović.
 Some of the band members live in Germany, India, and Serbia.

 In 2025, the band won DJ Chris Arthur Award in the category of Music Videography, at KinoDrome: International Motion Picture & Screenplay Festival, for their song "Embrace".
+In November, it received awards at Cineverse International Film Festival, Luminary Independent Film Fiesta, France, Indian Independent Film Festival, India, and Fusion Film International Film Festival, NewYork.

+In 2026, it received another award atCelluloid Dreams International Film Festival.

 Musical style and influences

 East Elysium's name was inspired by Friedrich Schiller's poem "Elysium".
 It has a philosophical approach towards music and arts, emphasizing that sound works as a pathway toward spiritual enlightenment, and living music impacts the listener's soul, which is translated into their emotions.

 Band members

 East Elysium members are Danilo Vuletić (drums, keyboard, bass, and back vocals), Vesna Anastasia Božović (lead vocal), Mina Simonović (back vocal), Milivoje Kljajić (solo guitar), and Anto Lutovac (rhythm guitar).